Convex valuations, from Whitney to Nash: Extension from finite arrangements of subspaces

 \subsection{Preparations and extensions of linear forms}

+By an arrangement we mean a finite collection of linear subspaces.
 The notion of \emph{minimally intersecting arrangement} introduced in Definition \ref{def:MinIntersSemiGeneric} will play a key role throughout the section.
-We start by collecting some facts about such arrangements, and then proceed to study extension problems for linear forms on minimally intersecting and related arrangements.
-By arrangements we understand finite collections of linear subspaces.
+We first collect some facts about such arrangements, and then proceed to study extension problems for linear forms on various arrangements.

 The following basic fact from linear algebra will often be used implicitly.
 We use the convention $\wedge^k E=0$ when $k\notin [0,\dim E]\cap \Z$.
 We will often deal with collections $\{E_i\}$ of linear subspaces, and will henceforth use the notation $E_I=\cap_{i\in I}E_i$ without comment.
 We typically omit the curly brackets in the index, and list the elements of $I$ in increasing order.
 If a Euclidean structure is given in the ambient space, we similarly write $S_I=S(E_I)$ for the unit sphere.